VictorRodriguez/hobbies/cloud/specifications/multi-os-2004415-architecture.rst

 Use Cases
 =========

-a) Developers need to generate an image based on alternate OSes for some End User client or Deployer.
+a) End-user can select the Linux OS used for the host OS: If developers need to generate an image based on alternate OSes for some End User client or Deployer.

-b) If developers need to apply a bug fix, feature, or security fix for the same package on multiple operating systems.
+b) Developers need to apply a bug fix, feature, or security fix for the same package on multiple operating systems.

 c) Operators how want alternate Operating System other than CentOS in both the